sansun888/openwrt-packages/README_en.md

 * [small-package warehouse address](https://github.com/kenzok8/small-package)

-* The software synchronizes the Dashen library updates from time to time, suitable for one-click download for openwrt compilation
+* The software syn the updates from to time, suitable for one-click download for openwrt compilation

 ##### Plugin update download: